In this article you will learn:

 - Frequently Asked Questions

 An SPF record is a DNS record of type TXT.
-If your domain uses WEDOS DNS servers, set it according to the DNS – Setting up domain records guide.
+If your domain uses WEDOS DNS servers, set it according to the DNS – Domain Records guide.
 Note that DNS changes will take effect within 1 hour.

 The basic SPF record for WEDOS mailservers is: